yashkamalchaturvedi/JSON/README.md

 - JSON stands for JavaScript Object Notation
 - JSON is a lightweight format for storing and transporting data
 - JSON is often used when data is sent from a server to a web page
-- JSON is "self-describing" and easy to understand
+- JSON is self-describing and easy to understand

 #### What is JSON objects?